 These donuts are best on the first day, because the streusel will lose its crunch after that.
 However, they’re still good for 2-3 additional days, stored in an airtight container at room temp.
 I don’t recommend making these ahead.

-These are the donut pans I use and love!
+This is the donut mold I use and love!

-- Baked S’mores Donuts – Chocolate donuts topped with chocolate ganache, toasted mallows, and graham cracker crumbs.
+- Baked S’mores Donuts – This is a baked donut recipe, topped with chocolate ganache, toasted mallows, and graham cracker crumbs.

 - Fried Apple Cider Donuts – Classic Apple Cider Donuts, topped with cinnamon sugar and salted caramel.